robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She nodded helplessly.

-”I didn't think it would take this long—”
+”I didn't think it would take this long — ”

 ”You're actually ahead of the curve,” I said. ”Remember your last clinic visit?”